Katie from Portsmouth describes how the power of perseverance and maintaining hope helped her conquer the fear of panic attacks.

 Give yourself credit for your attempts.
 They are all very valuable.

-Back to blog Become a member
+Back to all news Become a member